General Guidelines and Instructions

 For group presentations, plan to create a presentation of at least 60 minutes, which will be followed by a Q&A period of up to 15 minutes wherein your entire group will field questions from attendees.
 You will be informed of the time and location of your group's presentation in early March.

-- Microsoft has identified recommended accessible templates, and WebAIM has excellent general information regarding accessibility, including a color contrast checker.
+If creating slides for a panel presentation, ensure that they are accessible.
+Microsoft has identified recommended accessible templates, and WebAIM has excellent general information regarding accessibility, including a color contrast checker.
+Choose fonts and font sizes carefully; good recommendations on font choice and legibility have been compiled by a group at Penn State .

 When the Undergraduate Conference schedule is set, you will be informed of the time of your presentation.
-Required technical support sessions will be held to ready you for participation, whether in-person or in the virtual conference environment.
+For panel presenters, required technical support sessions will be held to ready you for participation.
+You will be notified about the details and timing of this session by a member of the WCTS staff.
+Bring your presentation on a thumb drive or store it in Google Drive in order to be able to access it on the WCTS-provided laptop.

 Day of the Conference

-The conference runs from 9:00 a.m. to 5:00 p.m. and is divided into several panel sessions and a poster session.
+The conference spans the whole day and is divided into several panel sessions and a poster session.
 Panel sessions run 75 minutes and presentations therein are grouped by topic or discipline.
 Time limits will be strictly enforced by session moderators.
-The poster session occupies one hour in the early afternoon.
+The poster session occupies at least one hour in the early afternoon.
 All posters are displayed in the foyer of Cordiner Hall.

-1. Talk with your faculty sponsor(s) about archiving your presentation in ARMINDA, Whitman's institutional repository at Penrose Library; turn in a submission agreement form.
+1. Talk with your faculty sponsor(s) about archiving your presentation in ARMINDA, Whitman's institutional repository at Penrose Library, and turn in an electronic copy of the submission agreement form (EZ version), which will be sent to you via SignRequest.

-Archiving your presentation in ARMINDA creates a permanent link to your work that can be provided to employers or graduate schools, as well as to family and friends.
+Archiving your presentation in ARMINDA creates a permanent link to your work that can be added to your resume or CV and provided to employers, graduate schools, family and friends.

 Prior WUC participants' archived presentations can be seen in the ARMINDA Whitman College Undergraduate Conference collection.

-2. Refer to the official guidelines on how to format your work and upload your presentation.
+2. Refer to the official guidelines on how to format your work for archiving and upload your presentation.

-When ready, fill out an online submission form and upload your presentation file.
+When ready, fill out the WUC library submission form and upload your presentation file as directed.

 Please contact Amy Blau with any questions about submitting your WUC project to share in ARMINDA.